-In the course of collecting personal information to conduct its business, the Hamilton Public Library Board will comply with the Municipal Freedom of Information and Protection of Privacy Act. and Canada Anti-Spam legislation and the library adheres to the principles of the Canadian Standards Association Model Code for the Protection of Personal Information.
+In the course of collecting personal information to conduct its business, the Hamilton Public Library Board will comply with the Municipal Freedom of Information and Protection of Privacy Act, and Canada Anti-Spam legislation and the library adheres to the principles of the Canadian Standards Association Model Code for the Protection of Personal Information.

-The library collects personal information under the authority of the Municipal Freedom of Information and Protection of Privacy Act for the purpose of conducting the library's business, which may include fines, holds, overdue notices, fundraising and programs.
+The library collects personal information under the authority of the Municipal Freedom of Information and Protection of Privacy Act for the purpose of conducting the library's business, which may include but is not limited to fines, holds, overdue and renewal notices, room rentals, fundraising, programs, and general communication.

-Accountability: The library will ensure that its privacy policy is enforced by all library staff members as well as third party organizations or agencies that have legitimate access to such information in support of conducting the library's business.
+Accountability: The library will ensure that all staff members and third-party organizations with legitimate access to personal information enforce this privacy policy in support of conducting the library's business.

-Questions regarding the collection and use of personal information can be directed to: Chief Librarian, Hamilton Public Library, P.O.
-Box 2700, Hamilton, ON L8N 4E4.
+Questions regarding the collection and use of personal information can be directed to the Chief Librarian.

-Identifying Purpose: The library will clearly state the purpose for collecting any personal information before such information is collected and will obtain consent for that use.
+Identifying Purpose: The library will state the purpose for collecting any personal information and obtain consent before collection.

-Consent: Obtaining a library card implies the individual's consent to authorize the library to collect personal information for the purpose of conducting the library's business, which may include fines, holds, overdue notices, fundraising and programs.

-The possession of a library card, overdue notice or collection letter by another person implies written consent for the holder to pay fines or pick-up materials on behalf of the card owner but does not allow access to any personal records.
-Individuals can provide consent for another person to access their records by signing a consent form.
+Consent: Obtaining a library card in either physical or digital format implies the individual's consent to authorize the library to collect personal information for the purpose of conducting the library's business, which may include but is not limited to fines, holds, overdue and renewal notices, room rentals, fundraising,programs, and general communication The possession of a library card, overdue notice or collection letter by another person implies written consent for the holder to pay fines or pick-up materials on behalf of the card owner but does not allow access to any personal records.
+Written consent is required for others to access personal records.